-The Leesa is comprised of 2” of Aveena foam (similar to latex), over 2” of memory foam of 6” of support polyfoam.
+The Leesa is comprised of responsive LSA200 foam, memory foam, and support polyfoam.
 This construction is intended to create a nice conforming foam feel without retaining any of the drawbacks associated with pure memory foam.

 It’s hard to really describe the difference in the feel because the feel of the Helix will vary greatly depending on the answers to your questionnaire.
 The Leesa has a very nice foam feel that I think will be enjoyed by the vast majority of sleepers.
 It has the conformity and pressure relief of memory foam, but it isn’t slow-moving.
 Overall, if you like foam mattresses, Leesa will probably feel very nice.

-For a Queen, the Leesa will be $890, while the Helix will be $900.
-The Leesa usually has a discount available from $50-75 and the Helix usually has a $50 discount available.
+For a Queen, the Leesa will be $999, while the Helix will be $900.
+The Leesa usually has a discount available and the Helix usually has a discount available.
 Either way, the price difference is quite minimal.